by Todd Walker

 - 3 weeks without food (starvation)

-While there are documented exceptions to these rules, view these as guidelines to prioritize your survival effort.
-A lot depends on the timeframe for rule #4.
+While there are documented exceptions to these rules, these are more like guidelines and depend on the context of your situation.
 People have survived well past three weeks with little to no nourishment.
+In fact, fasting may be your best bet.

 You may be thinking, “I’ll forage enough wild plants to survive.”
 Wildcrafting is an excellent skill to possess.
-However, you’d have to eat a heck of a lot of wild lettuce to sustain you long-term.
-You need to find a source of protein and fat before you body goes all cannibal on you.
+However, you’d have to eat a heck of a lot of seasonal wild greens to sustain you long-term.
+You need to find a source of protein and fat before you body resorts to cannibalism.

 The days of prolific herds of deer and bison roaming the woodlands are gone.
 Big game animals aren’t hiding behind every tree.
 Even if they were, you may not be equipped to harvest them.
 You could make a primitive weapon from rocks and sticks but that costs calories too.
-You’re trying to save as many calories as possible.
+Calories are the currency of survival, and everyone is on a tight budget.
 You burn 2,000 calories before noon crafting a weapon and stalking the animal and fail.
 Now what?

 The Small Stuff